davidlin504/giftblog/README.md

-# ty
+# instruction

-this is for node.js test and practice 1234
+this is a blog file for demonstation

-5566 no 1

-gift local
+connect pickfile

+encode url

+share for facebook and line

+watch time count using url